 Scroll to the bottom of this page for our explainer section on how to choose a Sony camera if you need an intro to the key specs.
-Now let’s jump in to an up to date look at the best Sony cameras you can buy…
+And remember to check out the best Sony lenses to pair with your camera.

 Best Sony cameras: our quick list